jovotech/jovo-framework/jovo-clients/jovo-client-web-vue/README.md

 The "Jovo for Web" client can be used on websites and web apps built with Vue.js.
 It comes with helpful features that make it easier to capture speech input, detect when a user stops speaking, and display information that is returned from the Jovo app.
 The client is open source and fully customizable.

-You can check out one of these starter templates to get a first impression how it looks like:
+You can check out one of these starter templates to get a first impression of how it looks like:
 * [Standalone Voice Experience](https://github.com/jovotech/jovo-starter-web-standalone)
 * [Voice Overlay](https://github.com/jovotech/jovo-starter-web-overlay)
 * [Chat Widget](https://github.com/jovotech/jovo-starter-web-chatwidget)